streaming-graphs/NOUS/Search/README.md

 (Number of paths found between pairs,1,16848,9) (Number of paths found between pairs,11505,11442,32)

-The output files will be generated in directory "/examples/yago/output/integer"  and contain paths in integer format.
+The output files will be generated in directory "/examples/yago/output/integer"  and contain paths in following format.

+srcId : (edgeId1-edgeDirection1) nodeId1, (edgeId2-edgeDirection2) nodeid2...

 See next section on how to convert labeled graph to integer format and convert paths back to labeled format.

 ### 2.4 Labels To Integer format and vice versa
 Search module provides 2 custom scripts